COVID-19 Spiking In 5 New Jersey Counties

 As of Friday, there were 202,100 positive cases in the state, he said.

-"Whether it's through worship, indoor home gatherings regardless of what the reason," Murphy said.
-"We are not out of the woods."

-Ocean County reported the highest number of new cases -- 439 -- since Monday, NJ Health Commissioner Judy Persichilli said.
+Ocean County reported 439 cases -- the highest number of new ones in the state since Monday, NJ Health Commissioner Judy Persichilli said.
 Lakewood accounts for at least half of those cases, Persichilli said.

 Lakewood has become a "hot spot" for the virus, according to Murphy, who believes the increase in cases could be linked to prayer gatherings due to the Jewish high holidays.